Santo Stefano in Bologna: all you have to know to enhance your visit

 The Church preserves a fragment of the arm of San Petronio to testify the strong bond with him.

-3. Supported by faith: Chiesa del Crocifisso and its crypt
+3. Supported by faith: Chiesa del Crocifisso and the Crypt of Santo Stefano

 The first church you see at the entrance is the Chiesa del Crocifisso.